Sunday School lesson about the Tower of Babel

-I had the blessing of teaching a lesson about the Tower of Babel.
-I must admit, I thought that this lesson would be rather “simple” to prepare and deliver.
-After all, most of the students in my class ( grade three) must have heard this story at least once, if not more, before.
+I had the blessing of teaching a Sunday School lesson about the Tower of Babel but I must admit, I was foolish to think that this lesson would be “simple” to prepare and deliver.
+I figured that most of the students in my class ( grade three) must have heard this story at least once, if not more, before.
+But I was wrong!

 Why, why would God do that????

 “Why was God angry with the people, they were not doing anything wrong?” asked one of my bright angels.

 I admit I used to struggle with this question as well because taken out of context, it does seem “odd” that God would care about an architectural wonder in the making.
 One must dig deeper into the story like God dug deeper into the hearts and intentions of the builders.